Houdini 19.5 Crowd simulations

 Path

-Create a POP Steer Path node to make all agents follow the selected path.
-If you want only agents in a certain state to follow the path, you need to rewire the POP Steer Path node.
-See the simulation network overview and states and behaviors.
+Creates a POP Steer Path node to make all the agents follow the selected path.
+If you want only agents in a certain state to follow the path, rewire the POP Steer Path node.

 Look At